MikeMora85/junk-pros/replit.md

 - **Interactive Elements**: 3D lift effects (1px default, 2px hover) on state buttons, feature sections, and search bar.
 - **Navigation**: Comprehensive hamburger menu with searchable dropdowns for "Areas Served" and "Junk Removal Services".
 - **Company Profiles**: Enhanced profiles with hero sections, multiple CTAs, detailed business information, and green checkmark badges for "TOP RATED" companies.
+- **Zip Code Search**: Interactive search feature allowing users to find their closest vetted hauler by entering a zip code, with full-screen "Congratulations" overlay showing the nearest company and up to 5 additional nearby options within 15 miles, all sorted by distance.

 ### Technical Implementations
 - **Frontend**: React with Vite, styled using Tailwind CSS.